 Interested candidates should submit an application, including letter of intent, resume or vita, and unofficial graduate transcripts.

-The Counseling Center follows the individual graduate programs set application deadlines, with our intent to begin interviewing master's-level applicants the week of January 17th and doctoral-level applicants the week of February 14th.
+The Counseling Center follows the individual graduate programs set application deadlines.
 Applications will continue to be accepted until all positions are filled.
-For questions or interest regarding future training opportunities, please contact Dr. Miranda Hellenbrand at firstname.lastname@example.org.
+For questions or interest regarding future training opportunities, please contact Dr. Miranda Hellenbrand at email@example.com.

 View highlights to our counseling training program here.